myseq/mkdocs/docs/index.md

 ---
 icon: material/library-outline
-title: 首頁
+title: Notes
-subtitle: 1st page
+subtitle: Powered by MkDocs
 ---

-# H1
+# Cliff's Notes at MySeq

 This is a space for me to keep concise summary of notes on various things.

 ## H2